gianpierodiblasi/LogicalCircuit/README.md

   - output: NOTHING

 ## How To Use
-The API has no dependencies, so in order to use the API it is necessary only reference the JS and CSS files (minified or not) available in the dist folder (open the demo [here](https://gianpierodiblasi.github.io/LogicalCircuit/) and its source code for an example).
+The API has no dependencies, so in order to use the API it is necessary only to reference the JS and CSS files (minified or not) available in the dist folder (open the demo [here](https://gianpierodiblasi.github.io/LogicalCircuit/) and its source code for an example).

 The API is "ready for":
 - circuit simplification by means of the [Quine–McCluskey algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm) implemented (here)[https://www.npmjs.com/package/@helander/quine-mccluskey-js/v/1.0.0] and (here)[https://www.jsdelivr.com/package/npm/@helander/quine-mccluskey-js]